drhaliburton/card-generator/tutorial/Part III.md

 var saveButton = document.getElementById('save-button');
 ````

-Using our first selector as an example `document.getElementById('card-container')`, we're searching through our DOM for the element that has been tagged with the CSS Id `#card-container`, and then storing a reference to that DOM element in a *variable*.
+The line `document.getElementById('card-container')` searches through our DOM for the element that has been tagged with the CSS Id `#card-container` and then stores a reference to that DOM element in a *variable*.
 Variables are like shorthand references to help keep our code cleaner and easier to read.
-You can create new variables using the `var` delcaration, a variable name of your choice `var cardContainer`, and then assigning it a value `var cardContainer = document.getElementById('card-container')`.
+You can create new variables using the `var` delcaration, a variable name of your choice `var cardContainer`, and then assigning it a value `var cardContainer = document.getElementById('card-container');` - don't forget your semicolon at the end.

 The big upside to using `getElementById` is that we have already tagged each of the form elements we knew we would need to manipulate.
 Seeing CSS Ids can only be used *once*, we can be fairly certain that our `document.getElementById('card-container')` selector will give us the right element.
 You'll need to know more about JavaScript loops and conditionals when you start selecting multiple elements and NodeLists, which you can learn about in [this chapter on the DOM](https://eloquentjavascript.net/13_dom.html) from Eloquent JavaScript.